marcusoftnet/marcusoftnet.github.io/_posts/2025-01-14-htmx-todo-tutorial.md

 Reload `http://localhost:3001/` and now see the page work again.

+I might want to add that the value of Google Client Id can / needs to be exported in the HTML.
+It's safe to use like that.
+We keep it in the `.env` for ease-of-use, not for secrecy.

 ## Summary

 Ok - we have an 2000-ies web page up and running, using a multi-page approach and return dynamically created content.